keshava1539/covid19_prediction/README.md

 COVID-19/Pneumonia X-ray Image Classification
+📊 Overview
-This repository contains a deep learning project aimed at classifying Chest X-ray images to detect whether a patient has Normal lungs or Pneumonia.
-This can be a valuable tool for assisting in the rapid screening or preliminary diagnosis of respiratory conditions, including those potentially associated with COVID-19.
+This project focuses on developing a deep learning model to classify Chest X-ray images.
+The goal is to accurately distinguish between Normal lung conditions and those indicative of Pneumonia.
+This can serve as a valuable tool for supporting the rapid screening and preliminary diagnosis of respiratory conditions.

+👥 Contributor
+Kallutla Veera Keshava Reddy

-Project Goal
+🧠 Project Highlights
-The primary objective of this project is to build and train a Convolutional Neural Network (CNN) model capable of accurately distinguishing between normal and pneumonia-affected lung X-rays.

-Dataset
-The model is designed to work with a dataset structured in directories, typically organized as:

-xray_dataset_covid19/
-├── train/
-│   ├── NORMAL/
-│   └── PNEUMONIA/
-└── test/
-   ├── NORMAL/
-   └── PNEUMONIA/

-The notebook specifically loads data from xray_dataset_covid19/train.
-The two classes identified are NORMAL and PNEUMONIA.

-Methodology
-The project utilizes a CNN architecture for image classification, implemented using TensorFlow and Keras.
-Key preprocessing steps and configurations include:

-Image Resizing: All input images are resized to a uniform dimension of 256x256 pixels.

-Color Channels: Images are processed with 3 color channels (RGB).

-Batch Processing: Data is loaded in batches of 32 for efficient training.

-Data Loading: tf.keras.preprocessing.image_dataset_from_directory is used for efficient data loading directly from the directory structure, handling automatic labeling and initial resizing.
+Image-based Classification: Utilizes Convolutional Neural Networks (CNNs) for robust image analysis.

+Disease Detection: Classifies X-ray images into 'NORMAL' and 'PNEUMONIA' categories.

+Standardized Preprocessing: Implements image resizing to 256x256 pixels and uses 3 color channels (RGB) for consistent model input.

+Efficient Data Loading: Leverages TensorFlow's image_dataset_from_directory for streamlined dataset management and batching.

-Technologies Used
+🔍 Techniques Used
 Python

 TensorFlow

-Keras
+Keras (for building and training the neural network)

-Matplotlib (for visualization, likely during data exploration or model evaluation)
+Matplotlib (for data visualization)

+Deep Learning (CNNs)

+Image Classification

+📁 Files
+model.ipynb: The main Jupyter Notebook containing the model definition, training, and evaluation code.

+xray_dataset_covid19/: (Expected directory structure) The dataset should be organized into subdirectories for training, testing, and validation, with 'NORMAL' and 'PNEUMONIA' subfolders within each split.